k2view-academy/K2View-Academy/articles/34_JMX_statistics/K2view_Fabric_Observability_Guide_to_the_Guide.md

 >
 > *How to confirm the JMX Exporter is active and serving metrics.
 Covers where to run the curl command (from inside the pod in Kubernetes, or on the host for VMs), what a successful response looks like, and a full set of common failure modes and their causes.*

-After Stage 3, you should be able to run:
+You should be able to run:

 ```
 curl http://localhost:7170/metrics
 ```

 and receive Prometheus-format output.
-Do not proceed to Stage 4 until this is working.

-## Stage 4 — Deploy and Configure *— paths diverge again here*
+## Deploy and Configure *— paths diverge again here*

-Stage 4 is where you set up the collection layer that will scrape Fabric metrics and make them available in Prometheus and Grafana.
+This is where you set up the collection layer that scrapes Fabric metrics and makes them available in Prometheus and Grafana.
 The steps are very different between VM and Kubernetes deployments.

 > **[ VM / Bare-Metal ]** VM / Bare-Metal path: